Faux Copper Finish: an easy DIY

 Happy FauxDay, I mean Friday, my friends.
-Are you read for a little Faux action?
-I hope so, because I have a quick project for you.
+Are you ready for a little Faux action?
+I hope so because I have a quick project for you.
 And as if it couldn’t get any better, this is a big impact project!

-Specifically, I’m going to show you how I put a Faux Copper Finish on an old metal tub, turning it into a ‘copper’ beauty.
+Specifically, I’m going to show you how to DIY a Faux Copper Finish on an old metal tub, turning it into a ‘copper’ beauty.

 So, do you remember last month when I showed you my oyster clusters?
 Those oyster clusters were a rather convoluted by-product of a road trip that Terry and I took in June to celebrate our 30th Wedding Anniversary (yup, congrats to us!).

 If you didn’t read that post (shame on you!) or if you forgot (I can so relate), we traveled up the Eastern Shore of Maryland on the way to our ultimate destination of the Hudson River Valley in New York.